gabrielcerutti/torc-booklibrary/Torc.BookLibrary.API/README.md

 ```bash
 docker-compose up -d
 ```
-This command will build the API image and start the container.
+By default, the API uses SQL Server.
+To switch to PostgreSQL, set the environment variable `DatabaseProvider=Postgres` (already hinted in `docker-compose.yml`) or in `appsettings.Development.json`.

 ### **3. Access the API**
 Once the API is running, you can access it at:
 ```